 This article was repurposed from our webinar, How to Set Your Class Up for Distance Learning Success, which you can download here.

-In this article, we will address strategies for educators as they implement a communication plan to engage students and their parents.
+In this article, we will address strategies for educators as they implement a communication plan to engage students and their parents during distance learning.
 Strategies featured here are provided by digital communication expert, A. Lee Judge, and eLearning designer, Nicasia Anzalone Caires.

 Developing Communication Strategies for Your Distance Learning Environment